TehShrike/davistobias.com/content/some-words-on-modesty.md

 basically this:

 > You know how big of a deal adultery is, what with the death penalty
 > and all?
-Well if you lust, you're commiting a sin that's just as bad.
+Well if you lust, you're committing a sin that's just as bad.
 > Like, it's a **really** big deal.

 So if you think that a woman dressing immodestly is what's causing you